CopyCode

 Now change it

-You can change the visibility, the icon use or button texts easily per element:
+You can change window mode, visibility, the icon use or button texts easily per element:

 Change the visibility per element